armand1m/papercut/template.md

 #### Why not use `puppeteer`, `selenium` or `webdriver`?

-JSDOM is lighter and easier than using a headless browser engine and allows for enough scraping capabilities.
+JSDOM is lighter and easier than using a headless browser engine and _(I hope that it)_ allows for enough scraping capabilities.
 Setup is minimal and it works out-of-the box with minimal overhead to users of this library.
-Please open an issue if you'd like to discuss more about this, I can be wrong.
+Please open an issue if you'd like to discuss more about this, I can definitely be wrong.

 #### Why not use `cheerio`?